whitneyburton/portfolios/students/1611-back/courtney-meyerhofer/courtney_meyerhofer_m2.md

 ## B: Individual Work & Projects

-(Intro)
+The individual projects I completed were created in Rails and helped developed my understanding of the MVC model, ActiveRecord, TDD in an application, and relational databases.
+Because I'm interested DevOps and how networks work, I pursued a personal project called Panopti-packet.

 #### Mix Master

 * [GitHub URL](https://github.com/meyerhoferc/mix_master)
 * [Original Assignment](http://backend.turing.io/module2/projects/mix_master/1_getting_started)

 Mix Master was the first project where I implemented multiple relationships in a Rails application.
 A user can add artists, songs for that artist, and create playlists of songs.
+I also experimented with authorization by adding OAuth through Spotify.
 The most important thing I learned from Mix Master was exploiting ActiveRecord relationships from belongs_to & has_many.
 Mix Master was also the project that caused me to learn TDD in the context of a Rails app.
 I began to feel comfortable with the work flow and was able to start predicting what error would happen when making my tests pass.

 #### Violet Teacher (Rails Mini Project)